Muqi1029/sharedlearning/README.md

 # sharedlearning
-This is a full-stack web project, which aims at that undergraduates to better teach themselves
+This is a full-stack web project aimed at helping undergraduates teach themselves more effectively